 This report is based upon the most recent tests conducted by the Columbia City and St. Helens Water Departments.
-The frequency of required testing depends on the nature of the test and ranges from daily test to ones conducted every 9yrs.
+Testing Frequency is determined by the Oregon Health Authority.
+Terms used in the Water Quality Table and in other parts of this report are defined here.